Things to Watch Out for When You Tour That “Dream” Apartment

 Are there enough of them to suit your needs?
 Do they seem like they’ve been replaced in the last century?
 Where is the fuse box for your unit?
 Is it shared with other units?
 Is it in a common area?
 An unsecured area?

 Are they all in working order?
+How new are the appliances in your kitchen?
 Does the lease cover their repair or replacement if they stop working?
 Are laundry facilities available onsite or in the unit?
 Are they secure if they are not in your unit?

 Cabinets and Drawers